Not everyone has the appetite to stay 50+ nights in a hotel chain to earn elite status, so what are the ways to get something comparable?

 - Virtuoso (not affiliated with a specific hotel group)

 To book these rates, you’ll need to track down a travel agent who is able to sell these rates.
 A simple internet search should turn up options for you, but of course each travel agent offers different levels of service.
+If you’re not interested in actually talking to someone, you might want to consider classictravel.com, which offers online booking of Virtuoso rates.
+(We have no affiliation with them or any travel agency.)

 Discover more from food.wada.travel